 - Oh, what a nightmare proud flesh can be.
-This overgrowth of granulation tissue can take over a horse’s lower leg quickly!
-Granulation tissue is the blood-rich pink tissues that close the edges of a wound and bring the skin back together.
+This overgrowth of granulation tissue can quickly take over a horse’s lower leg!
+Granulation tissue is the blood-rich pink tissue that close the edges of a wound and bring the skin back together.
 Proud flesh happens when that granulation tissue goes into a hyper-drive mode.

 - Your veterinarian may need to do surgery for this, and caring for a wound with proud flesh is an investment of time and multiple veterinary interventions.

 How to notice common skin conditions

 - There is no better preventative for any problem than daily horse grooming.
 Curry combing is vital for keeping your horse’s natural oils swirling around.
 Inspect every last inch of your horse in the process.